 Clear guidelines should be developed and implemented for interventions related to collaborative forest management, non-timber forest product businesses and livelihoods, including for example: social impact screening and surveys; free, prior and informed consultation and gender-sensitive methods; and beneficiary selection and participation guidelines to ensure selection of poor households, women, and other stakeholder groups.

-An example of measures being taken at the subnational level is the Gender Action Plan, part of the Environmental and Social Management Framework of the Emission Reductions Program covering six provinces in Viet Nam's North-Central Region.
+An example at the subnational level is the Gender Action Plan of the Emission Reductions Program covering six provinces in Viet Nam's North-Central Region, which forms part of its Environmental and Social Management Framework.
 The objective of the Gender Action Plan is to promote women’s participation in the program, share in the benefits, and maximise gender equality, and it includes gender specific indicators to monitor outcomes and impacts[3].

-Comment: the highlighted information applies only to the 6 ERP provinces; it is only an example of what is occurring at subnational level.
-It is not feasible to include information on all different approaches used by various subnational initiatives or in different PRAPs.
-However, ERP information has been provided for consideration, should the Govt wish to specifically highlight the links between FCPF and the broader NRAP.

 [1] NRAP 2017, Decision No 419/QD-TTg dated 5/4/2017.